Will Ashton: Later life

-In 1937 Ashton was appointed director of the Art Gallery of New South Wales, and organized the NSW sesquicentenary exhibition of Australian art, which opened in February 1938.
+In 1937 Ashton was appointed director of the Art Gallery of New South Wales, and organised the NSW sesquicentenary exhibition of Australian art, which opened in February 1938.

 The gallery had been criticised for inadequate lighting, which he was able to address, but was constrained by the exigencies of wartime economy from much-needed extensions, and resigned in November 1943, but hung on as acting director for another six months.
-Applications for a replacement had been received from Rah Fizelle, Frank Medworth, and Louis McCubbin.
+Applications for a replacement had been received from Rah Fizelle, Frank Medworth and Louis McCubbin.
 None was chosen; John Henry Young, director of the Macquarie Galleries was instead taken on in a temporary capacity until the appointment of Hal Missingham.

 Ashton was appointed first director of David Jones Art Gallery in June 1944, which he ran until 1947.